or: Humanity's root problem (or challenge)

 A segment from 'Rising from the Ashes' (2012-06-02).

 Imagination is the channel of communication between the Higher Mind and the Physical Mind, the 5th-dimensional and 4th-dimensional aspects of the self, respectively, in the subjective reality metaparadigm described by Bashar.
 Anything that one can imagine, exists, in some form, somewhere, by definition (otherwise it couldn't be perceived, because non-existence doesn't exist — there is no outside to existence).
-The non-human animals are aware of this and their infinite unending nature, so they choose to reflect back to us the themes that human consciousness is playing out by partaking in the game to an extent.
+The idea would be that non-human animals are aware of this and their infinite unending nature, so they choose to reflect back to us the themes that human consciousness is playing out by partaking in the game to an extent.

 One of the saddest lessons of history is this: If we've been bamboozled long enough, we tend to reject any evidence of the bamboozle.
 We're no longer interested in finding out the truth.
 The bamboozle has captured us.
 It's simply too painful to acknowledge, even to ourselves, that we've been taken.
 Once you give a charlatan power over you, you almost never get it back.